scindex/scindex/scindex.md

 - **I0430**: Actuator Control
   - *Description*: The control of mechanical or electrical devices that perform a physical action, such as motors, valves, or switches.
   - *Examples*: PWM Servo Control, Stepper Motor Drivers

+- **I0499**: Provisional Hardware & Sensor Interfaces Item
+  - *Description*: A temporary holding category for Hardware & Sensor Interfaces items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: I05 - Diagnostic & Debug Interfaces

+- **I0510**: Debug Ports
+  - *Examples*: JTAG, SWD

+- **I0520**: Telemetry & Monitoring Endpoints
+  - *Examples*: Prometheus Exporters, StatsD, Custom UDP Streams

+- **I0530**: Hardware-in-the-Loop (HIL) Interfaces
+  - *Examples*: FPGA-based HIL, dSPACE, Opal-RT

+- **I0599**: Provisional Diagnostic & Debug Interfaces Item
+  - *Description*: A temporary holding category for Diagnostic & Debug Interfaces items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: I06 - Industrial & Field Bus Interfaces

+- **I0610**: Automotive Buses
+  - *Examples*: CAN bus, LIN bus, FlexRay, Automotive Ethernet

+- **I0620**: Industrial Automation Buses
+  - *Examples*: Modbus, PROFIBUS, EtherCAT

+- **I0630**: Avionics Buses
+  - *Examples*: ARINC 429, MIL-STD-1553, AFDX

+- **I0699**: Provisional Industrial & Field Bus Interfaces Item
+  - *Description*: A temporary holding category for Industrial & Field Bus Interfaces items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: I07 - System Management & Control Interfaces

+- **I0710**: Baseboard Management Controllers (BMC)
+  - *Examples*: IPMI, Redfish, iDRAC, iLO

+- **I0720**: Power & Clock Control Interfaces
+  - *Examples*: ACPI, PMBus

+- **I0730**: System Health & Environmental Sensors
+  - *Examples*: Fan Speed Sensors, Temperature Sensors, Voltage Monitors

+- **I0799**: Provisional System Management & Control Interfaces Item
+  - *Description*: A temporary holding category for System Management & Control Interfaces items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: I99 - Provisional INTERFACES Section
+_A temporary holding section for INTERFACES components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **I9999**: Uncategorized INTERFACES Component
+  - *Description*: A provisional item for a component in the INTERFACES division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: N - DISTRIBUTION & PACKAGING
 *This division defines the final form of the software product as delivered to the end-user or system.*